intro-sde/documentation/README.md

 # documentation

-This repository serves to present the related documentation.
+This repository serves to present the related documentation of our Introduction to Service Design Engineering course project at Unitn.